Spatial quantum error correction threshold: Two-qubit gates

-The first two lines are exactly analogous to the single-qubit gate case (\ref{eq:HU}), despite superficial complexity resulting from the tensor product notation.
-Both qubits move together from stage 0 to stage 1, undergoing the gate $U_j$.
-The next lines impose an energy penalty if either qubit attempts to traverse the gate alone.
-For the example of a controlled-phase gate, $U_j = U_{\mathrm{CZ}}$, we have
+The first four lines are analogous to the single-qubit gate case (\ref{eq:HU}), despite superficial complexity resulting from the tensor product notation.
+Both qubits move together from stage 0 to stage 1, undergoing the gate $W$.
+The next two lines impose an energy penalty if either qubit attempts to traverse the gate alone.
+The seventh line is concerned with the teleportation of one qubit, and the final line is concerned with the teleportation of the other qubit.
+These last two lines employ the Hamiltonians (\ref{eq:HB}) and (\ref{eq:HP}).